 This legislative bill amends various sections of the Nebraska Revised Statutes to adjust the sales tax rate and enhance the Good Life Transformational Projects Act.
 The sales tax rate will remain at five and one-half percent until October 1, 2025, with a reduced rate of two and three-quarters percent for transactions within designated good life districts.
-The bill introduces new definitions and clarifications for terms such as "additional good life district retailer," "controlling property rights," and "new business."
+The bill introduces new definitions for terms such as "additional good life district retailer," "controlling property rights," and "new business."
 It establishes criteria for creating good life districts, including financial thresholds for new development costs and job creation, while limiting the number of districts to five statewide and imposing restrictions in populous counties.

 Statutes affected: Introduced: 77-4405